crazycoder1999/OmegaWebExplorer/Readme.md

 * run the application with **node app.js**
 * open the browser on http://127.0.0.1:8000

-The software is tested on OSX...but it should run on Linux too.
+The software is tested on OSX and Linux (raspberry pi zero / raspbian).